Forex Trading Money Management – An EYE OPENING Article

 The Power of Risk to Reward

 Professional traders like me and many others concentrate on risk to reward ratios, and not so much on over analyzing the markets or having unrealistically wide profit targets.
 This is because professional traders understand that trading is a game of probabilities and capital management.
 It begins with having a definable market edge, or a trading method that is proven to be at least slightly better than random at determining market direction.
 This edge for me has been price action analysis.
-The price action trading strategies that I teach and use can have an accuracy rate of upwards of 70-80% if they are used wisely and at the appropriate times.
+The price action signals that I teach and use can have an accuracy rate of upwards of 70-80% if they are used wisely and at the appropriate times.

 The power of risk to reward comes in with its ability to effectively and consistently build trading accounts.
 We all hear the old axioms like “let your profits run” and “cut your losses early”, while these are well and fine, they don’t really provide any useful information for new traders to implement.
 The bottom line is that if you are trading with anything less than about $25,000, you are going to have to take profits at pre-determined intervals if you want to keep your sanity and your trading account growing.
 Entering trades with open profit targets typically doesn’t work for smaller traders because they end up never taking the profits until the market comes swinging back against them dramatically.
 (I think this is very important, go back an re read that last sentence)